Are you the best student wheat grower in the country?

 Open to agriculture and crop science students from universities and colleges across the UK the competition is based on the outcome of a team’s agronomy, farm management and agricultural decision-making skills.

-But it differs from other crop trial competitions as these agronomic decisions are tested on fully-replicated field plots at a NIAB TAG trials site local to the team, rather than as a desk-based challenge or at a single central location.
+But it differs from other crop trial competitions as these agronomic decisions are tested on fully-replicated field plots at a NIAB trials site local to the team, rather than as a desk-based challenge or at a single central location.
 In this way the competition emphasises the importance of field observations, basing decisions on those observations and then understanding and interpreting the results from field trials.
 It also shows how local conditions may lead to differing agronomic decisions compared to a national view.

 For further information contact Ian Midgley